 But what are allergies and what can you do to feel better?
 Here are my Top 10 Natural Remedies to help you relieve symptoms.

 What Triggers Your Allergies?

-Think of pollen as little sea urchins floating up your nasal passages and traveling into your body and invading it.
+Think of pollen as little sea urchins floating up to your nasal passages and traveling into your body and invading it.

 Now your body is going to create soldiers (histamines) to fight these invaders.

-When an allergen (pollen, dust-mites, pet dander, etc.) triggers the immune system, mast cells (a type of white blood cells) release histamines as part of the inflammatory immune reaction.
+When an allergen (pollen, dust mites, pet dander, etc.) triggers the immune system, mast cells (a type of white blood cells) release histamines as part of the inflammatory immune reaction.

 It’s this inflammation that gives you puffy, swollen eyes or a blistery skin rash.

 Antihistamines block or reduce your bodies ability to produce histamines, thus reducing your allergy symptoms.